 - Block diversity is very important.
 One thing that keeps a build interesting is block diversity.
 You shouldn’t make your build completely out of stone brick.
 It looks very boring.
 But the build also shouldn’t look like a patchwork.
 Here are a few examples: Too plain | patchwork | good.
 About 2-3 different blocks is the best choice in most cases.

 - Chests & Spawners: Please do NOT place any chests or spawners.
-We want to keep control over loot and difficulty so we will do that.
+We want to keep control over loot and difficulty so we will place them ourselves.

 - General: What makes our world so beatiful are the details.
 So please plan your buildings.
 As example should skyscraper have elevator shafts, a parking garage/area, maintenance shafts, electricity layers(we describe those a bit later here) etc. Just think about things you wanna build first and maybe gather informations about it first.